Prince and Princess of Wales and Health Secretary pay tribute to pilot following Spitfire crash

 "Incredibly sad to hear of the news this afternoon from RAF Coningsby.
 Our thoughts this evening are with the pilot’s loved ones, the Battle of Britain Memorial Flight, and the wider RAF family.”

+The National Trust’s Tattershall Castle has flown their flag at half mast today, and in a statement posted on social media, said: “Our thoughts and deepest sympathy to Battle of Britain Memorial Flight and all members of RAF Coningsby.
+Per Ardua Ad Astra” – the official motto of the Royal Air Force, which means "through adversity/struggle to the stars".

-Lincolnshire Police and the MOD have also urged any witnesses to the incident not to post any images online, but to contact Lincolnshire Police on 101 or by emailing force.control@lincs.police.uk, quoting incident 221 of May 25.
+Lincolnshire Police and the MOD have urged any witnesses to the incident not to post any images or footage online, but to contact Lincolnshire Police on 101 or by emailing [email protected], quoting incident 221 of May 25.

 Comment Guidelines

-Note: UPDATED: Tributes paid to pilot following Spitfire crash